 Because of the complexity of coverage and information you’ll need to gather about a commercial or business policy, you will probably need to set up a separate appointment to get all the details necessary.

 The topics to discuss here include professional liability, property, workers comp, vehicle, key man life, and business interruption.

 Step 9: Let your client know about any new products you have available in the value-added area.

 Things like auto loans, home warranties, or education loans should be mentioned.

-As you worked through the review, you probably identified tasks you need to complete for your customers.
+You probably identified tasks you need to complete for your customers as you worked through the review.

-Maybe they wanted more info on life insurance policies, or wanted to increase their uninsured motorist coverage.
+Maybe they want more info on life insurance policies or need to increase their uninsured motorist coverage.

-Review these with the client to make sure you got everything so you can follow up later.
+Review action items with the client to confirm you understood everything correctly to follow up later!